AGiorgetti/ngrx101/DOCS.md

 Core principles:

 - **State**: is a single, **immutable data structure**.
-- **Actions**: events dispatched from components and services: describe / trigger state changes.
+- **Actions**: events dispatched from components and services, they describe / trigger state changes.
-- **Reducers**: _pure functions_ (functions no side effect) that take the previous state and the next action to compute the new state> the reducers are the only way to change the state inside the Store.
+- **Reducers**: _pure functions_ (functions no side effect) that take the previous state and the next action to compute the new state.
+The reducers are the only way to change the state inside the Store.
 - State is accessed within the Store using **selector functions** (_pure functions_) that return an observable of a slice of the state.

 These core principles enable building components that can use the `OnPush` change detection strategy to optimize the Angular application.

 When we think about the state inside ngrx/store, we should think about a database we can query over (using some selector functions).

-The result of the [query' is not finite value, but a stream of data delivered over time that describe the evolution of the system.
+The result of this 'query' is not a finite value, but a stream of data delivered over time that describe the evolution of the system.

-Using redux or ngrx to write an application is much like implementing it following the CQRS guidelines and patterns in JavaScript / Angular world.
+Using Redux or NgRx to write an application is much like implementing it following the CQRS guidelines and patterns in JavaScript / Angular world.

-- **Message Driven**: Commands / Events == Actions / (State Change) Notifications.
+- **Message Driven**: Commands / Events == Actions / State Change Notifications.
-- **Read pipeline**: Projections == State -> Selectors || Actions -> Reducers -> State -> Selectors.
+- **Read pipeline**: Projections == State -> Selectors.
 - **Write pipeline**: Command -> Aggregate -> Event == Action -> Reducer -> State || Action -> (Side)Effects -> Actions.

 There's an emphasized separation between a read and a write pipeline, like the CQRS approach.